A coordination-free, convergent, and safe replicated tree: Sequential specification of a tree

-\paragraph{Add} An add operation has two arguments: the node to be added, $n$, and its prospective parent, $p$.
+\begin{description}[style=unboxed,leftmargin=0cm] \item[{Add}] An add operation has two arguments: the node to be added, $n$, and its prospective parent, $p$.
 The add effector adds node $n$ to $\Nodes$ and the mapping $n \rightarrow p$ to the parent relation.
 The postcondition of the add effector indicates this: \footnote{ For readability, we simplify the postcondition to express only the changes caused by the operation.
-The part of the state not mentioned remains unaffected. } \begin{small}
+The part of the state not mentioned remains unaffected. } {\begin{small}